lagonapp/lagon/README.md

 ## Contributing

-The roadmap is accessible by anyone on GitHub.
-Feel free to open an issue to discuss about new features that you would like to see implemented.
+The roadmap is accessible to anyone on GitHub.
+Feel free to open an issue to discuss new features that you would like to see implemented.

 [See the roadmap on GitHub](https://github.com/orgs/lagonapp/projects/1)

 ## How it works

 Lagon uses V8 Isolates, which are sandboxed environments used to run plain JavaScript.
-That means each Function's memory is isolated from each other, and that you can run a lot of them at the same time with very little resources.
+That means each Function's memory is isolated from each others, and you can run a lot of them at the same time with very few resources.
 [Node.js](https://nodejs.org/), [Electron](https://www.electronjs.org/), [Deno](https://deno.land/) (and [Deno Deploy](https://deno.com/deploy)), [Cloudflare Workers](https://workers.cloudflare.com/) are also using V8 Isolates to execute JavaScript.

-Starting an Isolate is a lot faster than starting a whole Node.js process, which allows for almost free cold-starts.
+Starting an Isolate is a lot faster than starting a whole Node.js process, which allows for almost free cold starts.

 ## License